Large-scale Environmental Data Science with ExaGeoStatR: Simulation Studies

 We also investigate the computational time of the three packages as $n$ increases.
-The hardware settings remain the same for \pkg{ExaGeoStatR} with 8 CPU cores.
-The max number of iterations are set to be 20 for all three packages to accelerate the estimation.
+The hardware settings remain the same for \exageostatr with 8 CPU cores.
+The max number of iterations is set to 20 for all three packages to accelerate the estimation.
 The results report the total computational time.
 The tested number of locations ranges from 100 to 90,000.
-However, both \pkg{geoR} and \pkg{fields} take too much time when $n$ is large.
-For example, the estimation with \pkg{geoR} and 22,500 locations requires more than 17 hours.
-Thus we stop the simulation for \pkg{geoR} and \pkg{fields} at the size of 22,500 and only show the execution time of \pkg{ExaGeoStatR} for larger $n$ with 8 CPU cores.
+However, both {\geor } and {\fields } take too much time when $n$ is large.
+For example, the estimation with {\geor } for 22,500 locations requires more than 17 hours.
+Thus we stop the simulation for {\geor } and {\fields } at the size of 22,500 and only show the execution time of \exageostatr for larger $n$ with 8 CPU cores.
 The results are shown in Figure \ref{fig:runtime}.
-It can be seen that, when $n = 22,500$, \pkg{ExaGeoStatR} is 33 times faster than \pkg{fields} and 92 times faster than \pkg{geoR}.
+It can be seen that, when $n = 22,500$, \exageostatr is 33 times faster than {\fields } and 92 times faster than {\geor }.